Monday March 2nd, 2026

 He trusted me.

-He adapted to me and gave willingly to my needs - using the human potty - trying even as his body failed - agreeing to let me sleep in the mornings - patience with nail trimmings and other indiginities, particularly in the last months of care.
+He adapted to me and gave willingly to my needs - using the human potty - trying even as his body failed - agreeing to let me sleep in the mornings - and showing patience with nail trimmings and other indignities, particularly in the last months of care.

-He had his patterns of wanting my company - finding my arms when I lay stomach down to read the phone or a book - the heating pad by my desk and the 4pm anticipatory rubs and reminders that dinner would be approaching - the bed at night between my legs and the armpit in the mornings.
+He had his patterns of wanting my company - finding my arms when I lay stomach down to read my phone or a book - the heating pad by my desk and the 4 p.m. anticipatory rubs and reminders that dinner would be approaching - the bed at night between my legs and the armpit in the mornings.

-He was willing to come out with me to porch, hammock or garden, but stay close on the leash.
+He was willing to come out with me onto the porch, hammock, or garden, but stay close on the leash and relish the sun.

 His sweet ears.